High Dose Rate (HDR) brachytherapy

 - Treatment times are typically several minutes in duration instead of several days that are required for low dose rate brachytherapy.

 - Because radiation is delivered directly to the tumor, a higher dose is used, yet exposure to surrounding healthy tissue is limited.
-HDR brachytherapy results in less than a two percent chance for permanent damage to any of the adjacent normal tissue.
+HDR brachytherapy results in less than a two percent chance of permanent damage to any of the adjacent normal tissue.

 How is HDR brachytherapy treatment planned and delivered?